 About 60% of the human body is water, so it’s no surprise that drinking more H20 should be on your list of resolutions for your overall health.
 Water regulates body temperatures, helps deliver oxygen throughout the body and flushes body waste through the kidneys.

 The key to drinking more water for kidney health is to make it more enjoyable.
 Some ideas include challenging friends with a water drinking challenge, or track your water intake with an app to stay on point.
 Buy a new water bottle with an inspirational phrase, an insulated bottle that will stay cold all day or a bottle that reminds you to drink through a connected app.
 You can also add fruit, herbs or spices to your water for a lightly-flavored liquid treat.

 Processed foods have been integrated into our diets so much that recognizing them may be a challenge.
 Essentially, processed foods are those that contain a variety of artificial ingredients – colors, sweeteners, preservatives and low-quality foods – and are not ideal for kidney health when consumed in large amounts.
 Some processed foods with multiple artificial ingredients on the label have addictive qualities, empty calories and little nutritional value, and can give you a feeling of unsustainable fullness – meaning you’ll be hungry again very soon after eating.

 Switching from a diet packed with processed food to a diet of nutrient-packed clean foods can be difficult, but a few tips can keep this resolution for kidney health on your list.
 First, try replacing foods slowly.
 Choose one or two foods per week to swap with processed food staples.
-Replace soda and with “real” beverages: water, coffee, tea, almond milk or 100% fruit juice.
+Replace soda and with “real” beverages: water, coffee, tea, milk or 100% fruit juice.
 Check the labels on everything you buy – if you buy a packaged food, make sure it has no more than five total ingredients.